Representations for multidimensional down-down deconvolution of ocean-bottom seismic data: theory and practical implications: Discussion

 \section{Discussion}

 We discuss here the pros ($+$) and cons ($-$) of applying the representations derived in this paper to ocean-bottom data typically acquired for seismic exploration projects.

 Equation \ref{eq8}, i.e. the representation underlying the traditional multidimensional up-down deconvolution method, provides the perfect setup to obtain the receiver-to-receiver response $R^\cup({\bf x}',{\bf x},\omega)$ in a fully data-driven manner.
-Given that the integral to be inverted is along the receiver array:\\ $+$\,\, it does not require any knowledge of the source locations and wavelets; as such it can theoretically handle any complex source signature (including multiple sources firing together - also known as blended data);\\ $+$\,\, it can handle complexity in the ``overburden'' (e.g. rough sea surface), making it ideal for 4D compliant processing;\\ $-$\,\, it requires a densely sampled receiver array.
+Given that the integral to be inverted is along the receiver array:\\ $+$\,\, it does not require any knowledge of the source locations and wavelets; as such it can theoretically handle any complex source signature (including multiple sources firing together - also known as blended data acquisition);\\ $+$\,\, it can handle complexity in the ``overburden'' (e.g. a rough sea surface), making it ideal for 4D compliant processing;\\ $-$\,\, it requires a densely sampled receiver array.

-The representation underlying the receiver-side down-down deconvolution scheme (equation \ref{eq9}), being also formulated as a spatial integral over the receiver array, shares most of the pros and cons of equation \ref{eq8}; however, it has some additional pros and cons:\\ $+$\,\, it utilizes only the downgoing part of the wavefield that better samples the shallow subsurface;\\ $-$\,\, it relies on accurate modeling of the downgoing source wavefield $G_A^+s(\omega)$ (including the free-surface ghost) and of the reflection response $R^\cap$ of the water layer from below, which in turn requires knowledge of the acoustic properties of the water layer and accurate measurements of the source and receiver positions; in addition, rough sea conditions can further affect the accurate modeling of $G_A^+s(\omega)$ and $R^\cap$.
+The new representation underlying the receiver-side down-down deconvolution scheme (equation \ref{eq9}), being also formulated as a spatial integral over the receiver array, shares most of the pros and cons of equation \ref{eq8}; however, it has some additional pros and cons:\\ $+$\,\, it utilizes only the downgoing part of the wavefield that better samples the shallow subsurface;\\ $-$\,\, it relies on accurate modeling of the downgoing source wavefield $G_A^+({\bf x}_A,{\bf x}_S,\omega)s(\omega)$ (including the free-surface ghost) and of the reflection response $R^\cap({\bf x}_A,{\bf x}',\omega)$ of the water layer from below, which in turn requires knowledge of the acoustic properties of the water layer and accurate measurements of the source and receiver positions; in addition, rough sea conditions can further affect the accurate modeling of $G_A^+({\bf x}_A,{\bf x}_S,\omega)s(\omega)$ and $R^\cap({\bf x}_A,{\bf x}',\omega)$, which needs to be repeated when the conditions change during a survey.